FarGroup/FarManager/CONTRIBUTING.md

 1. This file contains information used to generate Far version:
    * `BUILDTYPE`, a string that defines the build type:
-      - '' - empty string (release version)
+      - '' (an empty string) - release version
       - `alpha` - alpha version
       - `beta` - beta version
       - `RC` - release candidate